annwhoorma/cvdl-three-awesome-models/README.md

 ## Training YOLOv4

 I used tiny-config and Darknet environment to train YOLOv4.
 As described before, I used Roboflow to convert dataset in Supervisely format to dataset in Darknet format.
-YOLOv4 was trained for
+- YOLOv4 trained for 6000 iterations
+- Last accuracy: 79.66%; best accuracy: 83.51%
+- The model saw 360000 images
+- mAP:
+class_id = 0, name = ALU, ap = 70.24%   (TP = 4, FP = 0)
+class_id = 1, name = PAP, ap = 67.26%   (TP = 5, FP = 3)
+class_id = 2, name = POL, ap = 100.00%  (TP = 8, FP = 0)

+As I wrote before, POL class had the highest number of images and PP recyling code is always associated with 5, whereas PAP and ALU codes could be associated with multiple numbers.
+Probably that is why mAP for POL class is 100%.

+- mAP:
+for conf_thresh = 0.25, precision = 0.85, recall = 0.77, F1-score = 0.81
+for conf_thresh = 0.25, TP = 17, FP = 3, FN = 5, average IoU = 57.11%

+IoU threshold = 50%
+mean average precision (mAP@0.50) = 0.792, or 79.17%

 ### Results